Fermín López

-Fermín López Marín (born 11 May 2003) is a Spanish professional footballer who plays as an attacking midfielder or left winger for club Barcelona and the Spain national team.
+Fermín López Marín (born 11 May 2003), also known simply as Fermín, is a Spanish professional footballer who plays as an attacking midfielder or winger for club Barcelona and the Spain national team.

 Club career

 Early career

-Born in El Campillo, Huelva, Andalusia, López began playing football with his local club CD FB El Campillo, and followed that with a stint at Recreativo de Huelva before moving to Real Betis in 2012.
+Born in El Campillo, Huelva, Andalusia, López began playing football with his local club El Campillo, and followed that with a stint at Recreativo before moving to Real Betis in 2012.
 In the summer of 2016, he moved to the youth academy of Barcelona.

 Barcelona

-2022–23 season: Loan to Linares
+2022–23: Loan to Linares

-On 19 August 2022, López signed a professional contract with Barcelona Atlètic for two years until 2024, and immediately went on loan with Linares Deportivo in the Primera Federación for the 2022–23 season.
-He made his senior debut nine days later, starting in a 2–0 home win over Mérida AD.
+On 19 August 2022, López signed a professional contract with Barcelona Atlètic for two years until 2024, and immediately went on loan with Linares in the Primera Federación for the 2022–23 season.
+He made his senior debut nine days later, starting in a 2–0 home win over Mérida.

-López scored his first senior goal on 30 October 2022, in a 2–1 away success over Rayo Majadahonda.
+López scored his first senior goal on 30 October 2022, in a 2–1 away win over Rayo Majadahonda.
 He finished the campaign with 12 goals in 40 appearances overall, being an undisputed starter for Linares.

-2023–24 season: First team debut
+2023–24: First team debut

-After strong performances in training with Barcelona before the preseason, López was called up to their senior preseason squad in July 2023.
+After strong performances in training with Barcelona before the preseason, López was called up to their senior pre-season squad in July 2023.
 He received international recognition after a strong performance for Barcelona, as he scored a goal and provided an assist in a friendly 3–0 win over their rivals Real Madrid on 29 July 2023.
-After the game, Xavi confirmed that López was to stay with their senior side for the 2023–24 season.
+After the game, manager Xavi confirmed that López was to stay with their senior side for the 2023–24 season.

-On 27 August 2023, López made his La Liga debut for Barcelona in a 4–3 away win over Villarreal.
+On 27 August, López made his La Liga debut for Barcelona in a 4–3 away win over Villarreal.
 Two days later, he signed a new contract at the club until 30 June 2027, with a buyout clause of €400 million.
-The following 10 September, Fermin would make his official debut with Barça Atlètic after receiving Xavi's permission to play for them.
+The following 10 September, he made his official debut with Barça Atlètic after receiving Xavi's permission to play for them.
 He was sent off after receiving a second yellow card in a 1–0 away loss to Gimnàstic de Tarragona.
 López would later return to the first team setup and made his UEFA Champions League debut on 19 September, coming off the bench to replace Gavi in the 58th minute of a 5–0 home victory over Royal Antwerp in the competition's group stage.
 A week later, in an away match against Mallorca, he scored his first goal for Barcelona and first La Liga goal: after coming on as a substitute on the 64th minute, with Barça losing 2–1, he scored a 75th-minute equalizer, setting the final score at 2–2.

 On 25 October 2023, López scored a goal on his first start in the Champions League in a 2–1 victory over Shakhtar Donetsk, in which he was also named player of the match.